Exercise motivation is a challenge for many women.

 - You might do more exercise than you would have done on your own

 The benefits of women’s group exercise extend well beyond physical fitness.

 Exercising with a friend can help motivate exercise and to do a little more exercise than you might have done exercising your own.

 Sharing the joy of exercise with a friend will help your friend too – can you think of someone who would benefit from getting out for a walk in the park, a round of golf or a hit of tennis?

 You might invite a friend to a women’s exercise class.

 If you’re not keen on group exercise you might choose to go for a walk with a friend.
 It doesn’t need to be every day, it may well be once a week.

-I know 2 lovely ladies who walk together to and from the coffee shop every Saturday morning sharing a cuppa half way.
+I know two lovely women who walk together to and from the coffee shop every Saturday morning and treat themselves to a coffee half way.

 Tip 6 – Focus on You

 All too often women become discouraged with exercise by how they think they look or how they feel they’re performing.